futuregerald/functions-react-mongo/README.md

 ## get-user-details.js

-This function takes a JSON payload that includes the user's Identity ID and uses it to find the document containing that user's details, then return it to the frontend client
+This function takes a JSON payload that includes the user's Identity ID and uses it to find the document containing that user's details, then return it to the frontend client.

+## validate-user.go

+This function is triggered by Netlify Identity for each signup and validates the e-mail of the user.

 ## Demo site: